wjzhengsh/blockchain/needtoknow.md

 5. Accessing external services, such as databases, directly from chaincode.
 6. Using libraries or global variables that could introduce non-determinism (such as using "random" or "time").

-In addition, it is not recommanded to write non-deterministic chaincode, which introduces risk to data consistency and integrity.
+In addition, it is not recommended to write non-deterministic chaincode, which introduces risk to data consistency and integrity.
+It should be noted that the Hyperledger Fabric architecture is designed to counter against non-deterministic chaincode through a series of endorsement and validation checks, however you are still strongly encouraged to code deterministic functions that are not reliant on non-static global variables (e.g. time).